North Korea travel guide

 Tensions increased throughout 2017 due to the number of missile launches carried out by DPRK and the threat of further missile or nuclear tests.
 There were 2 nuclear tests in 2016 and 1 in 2017, a series of ballistic missile tests in 2016 and 2017, 2 intercontinental ballistic missile tests in July 2017 and 1 in November 2017.
 Tensions can also rise during the regular South Korean-US military exercises, which take place throughout the year.

-Since the start of 2018 there has been a renewal of direct contact between the North and South Korean governments, including 2 high level North Korean delegations visiting South Korea during the Winter Olympics.
+Since the start of 2018 there has been a renewal of direct contact between the North and South Korean governments, as well as North Korea and the United States.
+The two Koreas competed under a unified flag at the 2018 Winter Olympics, exchanged high-level delegations for the opening and closing ceremonies, and held an inter-Korean leaders’ summit on 27 April.
 However, the level of tension on the Korean peninsula can change with little notice.
 Tensions increased after the sinking of the South Korean Navy Ship Cheonan and an artillery attack against Yeonpyeong Island in 2010; when the DPRK carried out 2 missile tests in 2012; and after nuclear tests in 2013, 2016 and 2017.

 Since the end of the Korean War in 1953, the Korean peninsula has been divided by a demilitarised zone (DMZ) separating the DPRK and the Republic of Korea.
-Peace has been maintained under an armistice agreement.
+Peace has been maintained under an armistice agreement but no formal peace treaty has ever been signed.
 If you’re in the area of the DMZ, you should exercise caution and follow the advice of the local authorities.

 Although there’s no recent history of terrorism in North Korea, attacks can’t be ruled out.
 You should be aware of the global risk of indiscriminate terrorist attacks, which could be against civilian targets, including places visited by foreigners.